7 Benefits of Telehealth in Rural Communities

 7) RPM and Telehealth in Rural Communities and Patient Satisfaction

 One significant benefit of RPM and telehealth in rural communities is increased patient satisfaction.
-Telehealth services, such as remote patient monitoring, help optimize preventive care outcomes by focusing on early intervention and timely treatment.
-It is much less stressful for a patient when taking vital sign readings from the comfort of their own home.
+Telehealth services, such as remote patient monitoring, optimize preventive care outcomes through early intervention and timely treatment.
+It is also much less stressful for a patient when taking vital sign readings from the comfort of their own home.

-The Pittsburgh health system (UPMC) developed an RPM program for a spectrum of health acute, advanced, and chronic conditions.
-For example, patients with heart disease used remote patient devices, including scales, BP cuffs, pulse oximeters, and glucometers for diabetes management.
+The Pittsburgh health system (UPMC) developed an RPM program for acute, advanced, and chronic conditions.
+Patients with heart disease used remote patient devices, including scales, BP cuffs, pulse oximeters, and glucometers for diabetes management.
 After tracking 1,500 Medicare patients for a year and a half, the health system found that 76% were less likely to be readmitted to the hospital.
 Most significant was that patient satisfaction and compliance were over 90%.

 It is important to note that some studies show low RPM patient satisfaction results when inadequate training on telehealth technology and internet connection issues exist.
-This is where RPM device quality and Bluetooth vs. cellular technology come into play.
-How do you know which option is the best for your patient population?
+This is where RPM device quality and technology and technical support come into play.
+The following section provides and overview of remote patient monitoring device technology.

 Is Bluetooth or Cellular RPM Best for Rural Populations?